-Smart Connected Products (Smart Products) are products, equipment and other things that are typically electro-mechanical systems often provided with processors, sensors, software and connectivity that enable data exchange between the product and its environment, the manufacturer, the operator/user and other products and systems.
+Smart Connected Products (Smart Products) are products, equipment and other things that are typically electro-mechanical systems often provided with processors, sensors, software and connectivity that enable data exchange between the product and its environment, the manufacturer, the operator/ user and other products and systems.

-Connectivity also enables some of the product's capabilities to be present outside the physical device, often known as the product cloud.
-The data collected by these products can then be analyzed to support decision-making, enable operational efficiencies, and continuously improve the product's performance.
+Connectivity also enables some of the product's capabilities to be present outside the physical device, in what is often known as the product cloud.
+The data collected by these products can then be analyzed to support decision making, enable operational efficiencies and continuously improve the performance of the product.